jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 #### Use Meta-Information in Action

-In order to implement the second requirement, which is to add some interest to some specific person, we should recap the shape of our model: `Person` is an *entity*, so it has some stable identifier.
-To determine the person in the list, which some new interest should be added to this person's interests list, we simply can rely on the `Person.id`-property.
+In order to implement the second requirement, which is to add an interest to a person, we should recap the shape of our model: `Person` is an entity, meaning it has a stable identifier.
+We can rely on the `Person.id`-property to determine which person will receive the newly added interest.

 So our action consists of two parts:
-- the id of the specific person, where the interest will be added to (meta-information)
+- the id of the person to whom the interest will be added (meta-information)
 - the interest to add (information)

-For simple cases like this, a `Pair` is a sufficient choice to group both information.
-But of course you could also create some (data) class or any other kotlin feature that fits.
+For simple cases like this, a `Pair` is a sufficient choice to group the information.
+But of course you could also create a (data) class or any other kotlin feature that fits.

 ```kotlin
 val storedPersons = object : RootStore<List<Person>>(emptyList()) {